 There is also a large variance in the amount of time per week that students dedicate to their studies.
-Some students can only manage a few hours whereas other dedicate 20, 30 or 40+ hours. it really depends on:
+Some students can only manage a few hours whereas other dedicate 20, 30 or 40+ hours.
+It really depends on:

 Think of it like this - how long does it take to bake a cake?
 How long does it take to walk a dog?
-All these things can really depend on the person.
-It can also depend on the topic.
+All of these things can really depend on the person.
+It can also depend on the topic as well.
 If you have worked in mining, construction or another industry with an emphasis on ‘work health and safety’ then you’ll find the first topic in the CHC30213 Certificate III in Education Support and the CHC40213 Certificate IV in Education Support rather easy - the first topic is “work health and safety”.

 Here’s another way to think about it - how long will it take you to read a chapter and answer 10 or 15 activity questions?
 Some students will be able to do this in an hour or two whereas others will need to read it many times over a period of a week, do some research, ask some questions, attend a tutorial, and so forth.